modir/using-laminas-framework-book/version2/docs/devenv.md

 `display_startup_errors = On`

-T> To conveniently search within the file, press `F7` in Midnight Commander's editor window and T> enter the search string (the name of the parameter to search for).
+> To conveniently search within the file, press `F7` in Midnight Commander's editor window and
+> enter the search string (the name of the parameter to search for).

 Set your time zone settings (replace `<your_time_zone>` placeholder with your time zone, for example, `UTC` or `America/New_York`):